ehmcruz/dark-star/readme.md

 It simulates a 3D environment and renders it using OpenGL.
 Gravity calculation uses Newton's gravity equation.

 The project is in very early development process.

+# Gravty solvers

-Currently, the gravity solver is using a very simple algorithm with O(n^2) complexity.
+Currently, the following gravity solvers are implemented:

+- Single-threaded Bruteforce algorithm with O(n^2) complexity.
-I will later write an octree based algorithm to reduce the complexity.
+- Multi-threaded Bruteforce algorithm with O(n^2 / p) complexity.
+- Single-threaded Barnes Hut algorithm.

+Note: **n** is the number of bodies and **p** is the number of processors.

 # Dependencies